younginnovations/internship-challenges/front-end/slush-that/readme.md

 #### Problem

 1. Open the Frontend Challenge UI using this [Figma link](https://www.figma.com/file/XRnfVIsxJLoyJIzuUqQto0/Internship-Test---Frontend?type=design&mode=design).
-2. Once open, you'll  be able to see following screen:
+2. Once open, you'll  be able to see designs in the "Final" page of the Figma document
- - Home
-5. Your assignment is to turn the "Home" screen into an interactive web page using HTML/ CSS (if possible JS).
+5. Your assignment is to turn the given design into an interactive web page using HTML/ CSS (if possible JS).
 5. Upload the html/css/js file into your repo

 We'll be looking into following aspects of your assignment and using them as judging criteria: